edwardtay/Crypto-Resources/index.md

-# USE # crypto
+# USE Crypto #
  What would you do with your crypto?

 1. [**Earn**](#1-earn) — do something of value to get additional money.
 2. [**Borrow**](#2-borrow) — pay funds to borrow money from protocols and banks.